Sanix-Darker/kripta-js/README.md

 # kripta-js

-An simple implementation of a Symmetric(AES) and Asymmetric(RSA) encryption.
+An simple implementation of a Symmetric(AES) and Asymmetric(RSA) encryption for humans.

 ## Features